werediver/dart-reptr-rs/README.md

 ## Motivation

-`build_runner`-based code generation for a large Dart or Flutter project can take unreasonably long time (e.g. over 45 minutes 🤯).
+`build_runner`-based code generation for a single package can take a couple minutes.
+This translates to unreasonably long code generation time for a large Dart or Flutter project (e.g. over 45 minutes 🤯).
+We can do better.

 ## Project structure